 The City of Richland Center has had an outdoor recreation plan for many years.
-A meeting will be scheduled which will also involve a working session to begin the process of updating the inventory of city park and recreation areas.
+Department Heads will have a working session to update the inventory of city park and recreation areas.
 The need to update the City's goals and objectives to guide the recreation planning process will also be discussed.

 Following that work session, an initial meeting will be held with the Richland Center Parks & Grounds Board to go over the state's planning guidelines for the outdoor recreation plan update and to discuss the recreation facility needs at each of the parks in the community.
-The committee will develop its goals and objectives they expect the plan to produce and will review the inventory material prepared by the Parks, Recreation, and Grounds Director.
-They will also review the listing of needs and priorities identified in the State Comprehensive Outdoor Recreation Plan (SCORP) for the southern district of the state, which will serve as a general guide when developing the local needs assessment.
+The committee will develop its goals and objectives, with input from the general public.
+The committee will review the inventory material prepared by the Parks, Recreation and Grounds Director.
+The committee will also review the listing of needs and priorities from the southern district of the state, identified in the State Comprehensive Outdoor Recreation Plan (SCORP), which will serve as a general guide when developing the local needs assessment.
 The recreation standards being used in the planning process will also be discussed, which includes both the open space standards and the recreation facility standards supplied by the Southwestern Wisconsin Regional Planning Commission.

-A second meeting of the Parks and Grounds Board should be advertised to encourage the general public to attend and participate in the planning process.
 While the committee is going through the steps of assessing the recreation needs in each sector of the community, comments and suggestions from the public should be encouraged.
 The committee may also explore other opportunities for eliciting public comment, such as appointing a citizen advisory group or conducting a survey of recreation needs.
 The committee should also refer to the minutes and records of past meetings for information and ideas expressed regarding needed park and recreation facilities.